 Tiffany & Co. was the first jeweler to embrace the objectives of EARTHWORKS’ No Dirty Gold campaign in 2005, which established aspirational social, human rights and environmental standards for the extraction of gold that retail jewelers can use as they seek responsible mining sources.

 Tiffany & Co. is a founding member of the Responsible Jewellery Council (RJC).
-The RJC is an international nonprofit organization established to reinforce consumer confidence in the jewelry industry by advancing responsible business practices throughout the diamond and gold jewelry supply chain.
+The RJC is an international nonprofit organization established to reinforce consumer confidence in the jewelry industry by advancing responsible business practices throughout the diamond, gold and platinum jewelry supply chain.
 The RJC developed the Principles and Code of Practices which outline responsible business practices to which all RJC members must adhere.
-In 2011, Tiffany & Co. received RJC Member Certification for our global operations, demonstrating that we operate in conformity with the RJC Principles and Code of Practices.
+In 2011, Tiffany & Co. received RJC Member Certification for our global operations through 2014, demonstrating that we operate in conformity with the RJC Principles and Code of Practices.
 To obtain a copy of the Tiffany & Co.
 RJC Code of Practices Policy, please email CSR@Tiffany.com.

-Further, to develop globally recognized responsible mining standards, Tiffany & Co. is working with the Initiative for Responsible Mining Assurance (IRMA) to establish a voluntary system of environmental, human rights and social standards for mining operations.
-IRMA includes participants from NGOs, labor groups, communities affected by mining, the mining industry and downstream users of mined materials.
+Further, to develop globally recognized responsible mining standards, Tiffany & Co. is a participant in the Steering Committee of the Initiative for Responsible Mining Assurance (IRMA).
+IRMA seeks to establish a voluntary system of environmental, human rights and social standards for mining operations to be launched in 2015, and works to provide:

 - Independent third-party verification.